This Week in Libraries: Guests

 The show featured many high-profile guests and organizations, including David Weinberger (episode #83), Father Roderick Vonhögen (episode #3), Stuart Hamilton from International Federation of Library Associations and Institutions (episode #15), Aubéry Escande from The European Library (episode #79), Justo Hidalgo (episode #77), Johan Oomen from the Netherlands Institute for Sound and Vision (episode #71), Peter Gorgels (episode #94) from the Rijksmuseum, Dan Cohen (episode #98) Executive Director of the Digital Public Library of America(DPLA), author Richard Watson (episode #108) and futurist Thomas Frey (episode #109).

 Distribution

 Episodes were distributed via the This Week in Libraries website and commencing with episode 77 some episodes were also available as an audio download via iTunes.
 In June 2013 Library Journal announced a partnership with Erik Boekesteijn and Jaap van de Geer to publish monthly highlights from This Week in Libraries episodes.

 Social media

 This Week in Libraries made extensive use of social media to engage a global library community watching the show and discussing the topics raised in episodes.
 The show used a discussion group in LinkedIn, and presences on Twitter, Flickr and Vimeo as well as an email newsletter for subscribers.
+The program influenced libraries in using social media for marketing and branding.